Rafcoding/Rafael-Ruiz-Test/README.md

 * Adding machtheight on the elements with diferent content size, for instance on repetitive blocks where the paragraph lenght may vary.

-* adding some JS to the navbar, reducing the height when scrolling down or hidding and showing according to the scroll.
+* Adding some JS to the navbar, reducing the height when scrolling down or hidding and showing according to the scroll.

 * Make the code DRYer.